 Airlines are recommending that customers arrive at airports earlier than normal.
 Air New Zealand have advised to allow time for processing of additional checks even if checking in online, their suggested times below:

 When travelling from a regional New Zealand airport to connect with a flight to Cook Islands – 2 hours prior to departure.

 The NZ Government has provided detailed information regarding what you need to do pre travel. https://covid19.gov.ck/travel-and-border-control

-All travellers will need to provide a negative COVID-19 test taken no more than 48 hours prior to departure to the Cook Islands.
+All travellers will need to provide a negative COVID-19 test taken no more than 48 hours prior to departure from Auckland to the Cook Islands.
 This result will also need to be shown on arrival in the Cook Islands.
 More information is available here: Travel Declaration

-Passengers are also required to undertake a health declaration will also be required at time of travel.
+Passengers are also required to undertake a travel declaration will also be required at time of travel.
 Passengers will be required to answer a series of questions to determine whether they are at risk of having COVID-19. https://cookislands.travel/news/novel-coronavirus-information-travellers-arriving-cook-islands

 Please also check Cook Islands government website for additional requirements. https://covid19.gov.ck/